Code-Institute-Submissions/sacarr98-project_2/README.md

 ### Code Used

 The code was written by myself with some parts being taken from the love maths project.
+Some code was also taken from a youtube tutorial by Conor Bailer (on GitHub as conorbailey90).
+Code for the collapsible element was also taken from comments on a reddit thread.

 ### Content

 All content, including the game instructions was written by myself.